Introduction to geopandas & cartopy#

 <Axes: xlabel='lon', ylabel='lat'>

-However, this graphs misses some geographic reference point, we’d normally expect for a map like shorelines, country borders etc.
+However, this graphs misses some geographic reference point, we’d normally expect for a map like shorelines, country borders and so on.

 Geopandas extends pandas by adding support for geospatial data.